 Strange things coincidences.
-It’s been less than a week that I made my post on Tim Burton and I just read on the BBC that an actress has been picked to play the role of Alice in his adaptation of Lewis Carroll’s fantasy novel.
+It’s been less than a week since I made my post on Tim Burton and I just read on the BBC that an actress has been picked to play the role of Alice in his adaptation of Lewis Carroll’s fantasy novel.
 As an added coincidence I was thinking of adapting it to a screenplay myself, but I’ll simply have to console myself by saying that great minds think alike.

 Mia Wasikowska is apparently very very close to landing the role, which is due to start filming in November.
 She has been having an exciting year so far, as she has just finished her part in Amelia, a biopic about the life of Amelia Earhart starring Richard Gere and Hillary Swank, directed by Mira Nair.